ai-dock/jupyter-python/README.md

 You may opt to mount a data volume at `/workspace` - This is a directory that ai-dock images will look for to make downloaded data available outside of the container for persistence.

-This is usually of importance where large files are downloaded at runtime.
-Any image that makes use of this directory should replace this paragraph and document how and why /workspace is being utilised.
+This is usually of importance where large files are downloaded at runtime or if you need a space to save your work.
+This is the ideal location to store Jupyter notebooks(.ipynb) and datasets.

 You can define an alternative path for the workspace directory by passing the environment variable `WORKSPACE=/my/alternative/path/` and mounting your volume there.
 This feature will generally assist where cloud providers enforce their own mountpoint location for persistent storage.